-- Form 4684.
-Use this form to figure your gains and losses from casualties and thefts - Form 4797.
-Carry your gains and losses from business property or property held for investment to Form 4797. - Schedule D (Form 1040).
-Report your gains from property held for personal use on Schedule D. - 4) Schedule A (Form 1040).
-Report your losses from nonbusiness property on line 19 of Schedule A. - 5) Schedule F (Form 1040).
-Deduct your losses from casualty or theft of livestock or produce bought for sale under Other expenses in Part II, line 34 of Schedule F (Form 1040), if you file on the cash method and have not otherwise accounted for such losses.
+Schedule A (Form 1040).
+Use this form to report your losses from personal-use property on line 19 of Schedule A.

+Schedule F (Form 1040).
+Deduct your losses from casualty or theft of livestock or produce bought for sale under Other expenses in Part II, line 34 of Schedule F (Form 1040), if you use the cash method of accounting and have not otherwise accounted for these losses.